bradkav/AntiparticleDM/README.md

 Python code for calculating the prospects of future direct detection experiments to discrimination between Majorana and Dirac Dark Matter (i.e. to determine whether Dark Matter is its own antiparticle).

-Direct detection event rates and mock data generation are taken care of by the `WIMpy` code - available [here](https://github.com/bradkav/WIMpy).
+Direct detection event rates and mock data generation are taken care of by a variation of the `WIMpy` code - available [here](https://github.com/bradkav/WIMpy/tree/Antiparticle).

+With this code, the results of arXiv:XXXX.XXXXX should be **entirely reproducible**.
+Follow the instructions under [below](#repro) if you want to reproduce those results.
+If you find any mistakes or have any trouble reproducing the results, please get in touch.

 If you have any questions, comments, bug-reports etc., please contact Bradley Kavanagh at bradkav@gmail.com.